 France Lynch is a Cotswold village straight off an old chocolate box, but the contents are much less hit and miss.
 In among the honeyed-limestone sweetness sits the praline truffle: Cotswold Valley Court.
 It’s a five-bedroom berth for happy family holidays dating from 1650 but looking very much 2018.

 Cotswold Valley Court comes dressed in traditional Cotswold stone, but there’s a level of designer luxury here denied to the Jacobeans.
-Sleeping 17, it comes with contemporary shower rooms and kitchen, oak doors, artfully exposed brick walls and newly treated beams.
+Sleeping up to 20, it comes with contemporary shower rooms and kitchen, oak doors, artfully exposed brick walls and newly treated beams.
 Expect freestanding baths, glossy tiles and glinting spotlights.

 Cook on three state-of-the art ovens, dine out in fairytale country pubs, kick a ball on the lawn, find the kids’ play area.
 Catch a film on fast fibre-optic broadband, dock your iPod and sing along, get cosy around the roaring fire.
 Walk, fish, play some golf, chat, chill, savour the silence.
 Stay here and feel as fully restored as the house.

 Step outside, climb the steps to the garden and be struck by the endless wash of rolling green against the big blue sky.
 There are three acres here of cock-eyed hillside, with the village set into the side of the valley in the distance.

 Sit in serene silence with a book on elevated sunbeds above the drive, or drink or dine around the rattan tables that pepper the grounds.
 Cook on coal or gas barbecues, and chill your drink top-ups from the kitchen ice machine.